Haguroyama Masaji: Career

-His real name was Kobayashi Masaji (小林 正治).
+Haguroyama's birth name was Kobayashi Masaji (小林 正治).
 Haguroyama made his professional debut in January 1934 at age 19, joining Tatsunami stable.
 His progression was remarkably rapid.
 He passed through all the lower divisions in just one tournament each, in every case winning the divisional championship – a feat unlikely ever to be equalled.
 He made his debut in the top makuuchi division in May 1937.
 He was promoted to the ōzeki rank after just one tournament at sekiwake.
+At the time of his promotion, he was the first wrestler from Niigata Prefecture to be promoted to this rank since Kagamiiwa Hamanosuke, 90 years earlier.
 After finishing as runner-up in the January 1941 tournament and winning his first top division title in May 1941 he was promoted to yokozuna.
 After three more runner-up performances he won his first championship as a yokozuna in May 1944.

 Upon the retirement of his great rival Futabayama in November 1945 he became dominant, winning four consecutive tournaments.
 However, in November 1947 he severed his Achilles tendon and was out of action until May 1949.
 He won his final championship in January 1952 at age 37 with a perfect 15–0 record.
 It was his first tournament win in over four years.
 He retired in September 1953, when he was nearly 39.

 He was known for his hard training and his great strength, and was said to be "made of steel."